-When it comes to PPC you have to consider; ad copywriting, titles, descriptions and ensure the lead funnel is smooth and clear for prospects when they are driven to the landing page.
+When it comes to PPC you have to consider; ad copywriting, titles, and descriptions and ensure the lead funnel is smooth and clear for prospects when they are driven to the landing page.

 Optimizing your Site, Landing Page & Contact Form

 The landing page needs to be optimized for Chinese Characters and in line with Paid Ad/SEO keyword ranking efforts.
-A clear and simple lead funnel needs to be built, consider that users need to be clearly informed of the next stage, not overwhelmed with information but adequately informed, and of course, kept on page with few external links.
+A clear and simple lead funnel needs to be built, considering that users need to be clearly informed of the next stage, not overwhelmed with information but adequately informed, and of course, kept on the page with few external links.
 A contact form needs to be simple, clear, and intuitive.
 Also, consider Live Chat tools in China, this is the most popular way for instant communication with prospects.

 An example landing page developed for Ronald Serry Properties featuring a live chat tool and a navigable menu series.